Film: Demolition Man

 - A-Team Firing: Used abundantly by both Phoenix and Spartan, but most notably when Phoenix fires an automatic weapon at Spartan while he's confined in a vise, and still doesn't hit him — although that may have been deliberate, to prolong Spartan's torment.
 This does backfire, though; Phoenix empties the magazine and finds himself having to devise an alternative method of killing Spartan.

 - Ax-Crazy: Phoenix.
-It's used as a plot point; Spartan noted that someone like Phoenix wouldn't hesitate to kill Cocteau, unless there's a sinister reason.
+It's used as a plot point; Spartan noted that someone like Phoenix wouldn't hesitate to MurderDeathKill Cocteau, unless there's a sinister reason.

 - Badass Longcoat: Edgar Friendly's is very long and quite badass.

-- Bad Future: Los Angeles, 1996, looks as devastated by violence as Sarajevo - and gang members have anti-aircraft capabilities.
-It's gotten to the point the police are using humvees and had to track Phoenix via satellite.
+- Los Angeles, 1996, looks as devastated by violence as Sarajevo.
+Among other things, we see the Hollywood Sign in flames, as well as plenty of large swathes of city are burning.
+Phoenix's gang members have anti-aircraft capabilities and it's said that it's too unsafe for commercial airlines to travel into LAX.
+It's gotten to the point that the police now have to drive around in Humvees instead of Ford Crown Victorias, and at one point in time, Phoenix had to be tracked by satellite surveillance.
 According to Dr. Cocteau, between 1996 and 2032, it went From Bad to Worse.

 - Depending on whether you're the sort of person who prefers freedom to safety, Cocteau's future could easily be considered the "worse" part of that.